Oklahoma Drainage and Sprinkler Repair — 405 203 9419

-French Drain installation is a big focus for CMG during our 21st year in business.
+French Drain installation is a big focus for US during our 21st year in business.
 A French Drain is one part of a Drainage System.
 A French Drain can be connected to other types of Drains or Gutter Down-Spouts and then run through Drain Pipe to an Exit point where the water is released.

 A Drainage Exit Point is the area where water goes to be released when it comes out of the Drainage System.
 The two most common exit points for a Drainage System are a Pop-Up Emitter or a Curb Fitting.